packeis/iBasso-dc03pro/README.md

 ## Requirements and platform support

-Obviously a python interpreter ist needed to run this little application.
+Being written in python a python interpreter ist needed to run this little application.

 The details about python version and required modules and libraries can be found here: https://github.com/pyusb/pyusb#requirements-and-platform-support